ThirdRealityStudios/GUInness/README.md

 # Planed features
 - add video components
-- add simple sound tracks
+- add simple sound tracks: for use in background.
 - add complex button: a button which has a complex shape.
 - add scalable content: components can be zoomed in/out with different levels of detail (especially for creating maps or games).